Siddhesh-Agarwal/Haven/docs/steganography.md

 ## Techniques

-> Steganography techniques used help in concealing the message to the best possible extent to ensure that it is revealed only at the destination.
+Steganography techniques used help in concealing the message to the best possible extent to ensure that it is revealed only at the destination.
 Some of the techniques used are:

-### Least Significant bit

-> The attacker identifies the least significant bits of information in the carrier file and substitutes it with the secret message, in most cases, malicious code.
+**Least Significant bit**: The attacker identifies the least significant bits of information in the carrier file and substitutes it with the secret message, in most cases, malicious code.

-### Palette Based Technique

-> This uses digital images as malware carriers where attackers first encrypt the message, hide it in a wide palette of the cover image.
+**Palette Based Technique**: This uses digital images as malware carriers where attackers first encrypt the message, hide it in a wide palette of the cover image.

-### Secure Cover Selection

-> A very complex technique, cyber criminals have to compare blocks of the carrier image to specific blocks of specific malware.
+**Secure Cover Selection**: A very complex technique, cyber criminals have to compare blocks of the carrier image to specific blocks of specific malware.
 It involves finding the right match to carry the malware.

 ## Examples

->Steganography is more an art than a science.
+Steganography is more an art than a science.
 It involves using careful techniques to hide the message and execute it.
 There is no limit to the ways steganography can be used with such a wide range of technology available today.
 A few examples are:

 - Playing a video at a faster frame rate to unveil a hidden message.
 - Inserting a message in the red, green, or blue channel of an RGB image.